 - Public Health Reporting – Eligible Professionals must meet two measures for this objective.
 If the Eligible Professional cannot satisfy at least two measures, they may take exclusions from all remaining measures they cannot meet, in order to satisfy this objective.

-For more information on the Eligible Professional Stage 3 requirements for Program Year 2019, review the Eligible Professional Meaningful Use Specification Sheets.
+For more information on the Eligible Professional Stage 3 requirements for Program Year 2020, review the Eligible Professional Meaningful Use Specification Sheets.
+Check the CMS website for a link to the Program Year 2021 Stage 3 Meaningful Use Specification Sheets.

 Process for Reporting Public Health Objectives